 In this case you’ll need to check “Hold for Pickup” on the Expenditure Voucher.
 Also include a name and email address for the person who should be contacted when the check is ready.
 If all required documentation has been provided, AP staff will make the check available by the service date specified in your contract.
 Checks can be picked up at the Cashier’s Window in Reynolda Hall 107.

 Reimbursements for amounts under $50 are not paid by check.
-Instead, once you’ve completed your Expenditure Voucher and obtained the needed approval signatures, you’ll be able to visit the Cashier’s Window in Reynolda Hall 107 to receive a cash reimbursement.
+Instead, once you’ve completed your Expenditure Voucher and obtained the needed approval signatures, you’ll be able to visit Student Financial Services, in the basement of Reynolda Hall (Rooms B07 and B09) to receive a cash reimbursement.